Ash Lumber: The Unsung Hero of Hardwood

 on December 09, 2025

-At The Knotty Lumber Co., we carry Ash Lumber for one simple reason—it consistently performs.
-Whether you’re building durable furniture, crafting cabinetry, or working on fine turning projects, Ash delivers strength without unnecessary weight.
+At The Knotty Lumber Co., we carry Ash Lumber for one simple reason.
+It consistently performs.
+Whether you are building durable furniture, crafting cabinetry, or working on fine turning projects, Ash delivers strength without unnecessary weight.

 What Is Ash Lumber?